edealfonso/hello-world/README.md

 # hello-world
-A place where I store ideas, resources, or even share and discuss things with others.

 I am an Engineer, Musician and I love programming
+I was born on 1984 and live in Barcelona

 I did my own webpages as a kid, then won a priter in a teen contest in C++,